Martin Fowler (EastEnders): 1985–2007

-2014–present
+2014–2025

 Martin returns to Walford to support Sonia on the evening of her Fat Blasters' Christmas party, but arrives late and discovers she has collapsed due to complications with a gastric band she got in Bulgaria.
 Sonia tells Martin that she had the operation as she felt he was not attracted to her any longer and he later recognises that they do not love each other and they separate, with Martin returning to Dagenham.
 Martin returns to Walford for the wedding of his cousin Ian Beale (Adam Woodyatt).
 He, Stacey Slater (Lacey Turner) and Kush Kazemi (Davood Ghadami) discover Nick's dead body at number 23 (recreating the first ever scene of EastEnders).
 After agreeing not to speak of the matter, they discover that Nick's mother Dot Branning (June Brown) has called the police and confessed that she has killed him.
 After walking Stacey home, he tries to kiss her but she rejects him.
 He later returns while Ian and his wife Jane Beale (Laurie Brett) are on their honeymoon, staying at their house and catches Cindy Williams (Mimi Keene) having sex with Liam Butcher (James Forde) and decides to keep an eye on her.
-He manages to convince his and Sonia's daughter, now calling herself Bex (Jasmine Armfield) to come to Walford, where she reveals her new look as a Goth.
+He manages to convince his and Sonia's daughter, now calling herself Bex (now Jasmine Armfield) to come to Walford, where she reveals her new look as a Goth.
 He also attends Donna Yates' (Lisa Hammond) birthday party with Kush and their friends from football.
-He tries to kiss Donna for a bet but ends up getting into a fight with Arthur "Fatboy" Chubb (Ricky Norwood).
+He tries to kiss Donna for a bet but ends up getting into a fight with Fatboy (Ricky Norwood).
 He also confides in Kush that he thinks he and Sonia could get their marriage back on track but then spots Sonia kissing her new girlfriend, Tina Carter (Luisa Bradshaw-White).
-He later argues with Sonia in The Vic after revealing the truth about her and Tina and tells Bex that Sonia is a lesbian, making her reject Sonia.
+He later argues with Sonia in The Queen Vic after revealing the truth about her and Tina and tells Bex that Sonia is a lesbian, making her reject Sonia.
 After Martin and Sonia have a meaningful conversation about their relationship, he sends Bex to live with Sonia.
 It is later revealed that Martin is homeless and sleeping in the back of his van.
 Alfie Moon (Shane Richie) tells Ian of Martin's troubles and Martin moves in with Ian and later tells Sonia that he has lost their house in Dagenham.
 After filing for divorce, Martin rents a flat with Stacey and her daughter Lily Slater (Aine Garvey) and they start dating, which gets serious despite Stacey's lingering feelings for Kush.
 Their relationship progresses as Martin and Sonia's divorce comes through and Martin researches bipolar disorder.